ThatStevenGuy/webpack-playcanvas-uploader/README.md

 Now, make a build using Webpack.
 Drag & drop the resulting script bundle into your PlayCanvas project and select it to view its properties in the inspector panel.
 Write down the file's ID (the 8-digit number).
 Now we have everything needed to configure PlayCanvas Uploader.

 ### Configuring the Plugin
-Add the PlayCanvas uploader to your `webpack.config.js` as described below.
+Add PlayCanvas Uploader to your `webpack.config.js` as described below.
 Replace the placeholders with the values you obtained earlier.

 **CommonJS:**
 ```